emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 While I really like `CIDER` and believe it is one of the best tools for Clojure development, you can complement it with `clojure-lsp` to make programming in Clojure even better.

-Once it is running (and you are plugged into the REPL), `CIDER` will provide many of the same features that `clojure-lsp` does, so you need to tell Emacs how to resolve conflicts.
+Once it is running (and you are plugged into the REPL), `CIDER` will provide many of the same features that `clojure-lsp` does, so you need to tell Emacs how to resolve conflicts, which features use from `lsp-mode` and which ones from `CIDER`.

 Therefore, if you want to have a more *IDE-ish* experience with Emacs, you should read this guide.